g-udi/gaudi-bash/README.md

 **NOTE**: Keep in mind how Bash loads its configuration files, `.bash_profile` for login shells (and in macOS in terminal emulators like [Terminal.app](http://www.apple.com/osx/apps/) or [iTerm2](https://www.iterm2.com/)) and `.bashrc` for interactive shells (default mode in most of the GNU/Linux terminal emulators), to ensure that gaudi-bash is loaded correctly.

-A good "practice" is sourcing `.bashrc` into `.bash_profile` to keep things working in all the scenarios.
+A good practice is sourcing `.bashrc` into `.bash_profile` to keep things working in all scenarios.

 To achieve this, you can add this snippet in your `.bash_profile`: